How do I find a book?

 Books, CDs, DVDs and AVs accrue fines of $0.25/day, per item, for each day they are overdue.
 Periodicals/journals are billed at $0.25/hour.
 Short-term loan items including course reserves, study room keys and reference items are billed at $1.00/hour.
 Fines will accrue overnight and on holidays if not returned on time, before library closing.

-Where do I pay library fines?
+Where do I pay library fines and fees?

 All library fines are collected at University Financial Services, S113 Criser Hall.
 You may also mail your payment to: